probe-rs/webpage/src/docs/getting-started/installation.md

 You have multiple options, the two most interesting are:

-- To install the latest release, run `cargo install probe-rs-tools`
+- To install the latest release, run `cargo install probe-rs-tools --locked`
 - To try the latest development version (a.k.a the `master` branch) with experimental and unreleased changes, run `cargo install probe-rs-tools --git https://github.com/probe-rs/probe-rs --locked`

 See the [Cargo book](https://doc.rust-lang.org/cargo/commands/cargo-install.html) for details.